 Syrenis announces major updates to its Preference Centre consent management platform.

-Martech software company Syrenis has made major updates to its hugely popular Preference Centre system.
+Martech software company Syrenis has made major updates to its hugely popular Preference Centre system (edit: Preference Centre is now known as Cassie).
 The system, which handles almost a billion marketing preferences for 18 million customer contacts, is trusted by corporations, charities and governments alike and has undergone a major transformation this month.

 The most notable update to the system is the launch of a brand new module for managing cookie opt-ins.
 This multilingual module will allow brands to manage their contacts’ cookie preferences across the EU in line with GDPR and PECR, and in readiness for the ePrivacy Regulation scheduled for 2019.
 The first of its kind, the innovative module prevents the prior placement of cookies onto site visitors’ devices, offering organisations the opportunity for true GDPR compliance as part of a multi-language, on-brand experience.

 For non-profits, NGOs and other organisations collecting large amounts of data, centralisation through a system such as Syrenis Preference Centre is a must to reduce the risk of information silos and accidental non-compliance, but this often comes at the expense customer experience, as Glenn Jackson, CEO of Syrenis explains.
 'Many solutions heavily limit customisation, interrupting the customer experience painstakingly created by brands.
 Our updated solution allows complete configurability of customer-facing portals so companies can empower their customers to manage their own contact preferences in a seamless, branded environment.’